 We are pleased to announce that Troutman Pepper attorneys Jason Cover, Mark Furletti, and Caleb Rosenberg will moderate a panel at the Online Lenders Alliance’s (OLA) Legal Issues Conference, taking place February 13-14 in Arlington, Virginia.

-As discussed here, on April 26, the Texas Bankers Association, the American Bankers Association (ABA), and Rio Bank, McAllen, Texas (Rio Bank) filed a complaint in the U.S. District Court for the Southern District of Texas challenging the Consumer Financial Protection Bureau’s (CFPB or Bureau) final rule under § 1071 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Final Rule).
+Late last month, the Revenue Based Finance Coalition (RBFC), a trade group of sales-based financing providers, filed a complaint in the U.S. District Court for the Southern District of Florida challenging the Consumer Financial Protection Bureau’s (CFPB or Bureau) final rule under § 1071 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Final Rule).
 As discussed here, § 1071 amended the Equal Credit Opportunity Act (ECOA) to impose significant data collection and reporting requirements on small business creditors.
-The plaintiffs’ complaint relied heavily on the Fifth Circuit’s decision in Community Financial Services Association (CFSA) v CFPB, finding the CFPB’s funding structure unconstitutional and, therefore, rules promulgated by the Bureau invalid.
-The CFPB’s appeal of the Fifth Circuit’s decision is currently pending before the U.S. Supreme Court (discussed here).
+Specifically, RBFC objects to the CFPB’s characterization of sales-based financing as a form of credit subject to the Final Rule’s collection and reporting requirements.

 On January 9, SB 1146, entitled the Earned Wage Access Services Act, was introduced into the Florida Senate.
 The bill would require earned wage access (EWA) providers to register with the Florida Financial Services Commission.
 The bill also requires EWA providers to develop procedures for dealing with consumer questions and complaints, requires consumer notifications…